-How to Hike Pedestal Rocks and Kings Bluff to Epic Rock Formations
+How to Hike Pedestal Rocks and Kings Bluff in Arkansas

 The Pedestal Rocks hiking area is located near Pelsor, Arkansas.